 DBS was established in 1968 as the Development Bank of Singapore.
 It was the catalyst to Singapore’s economic development during the nation’s early years of independence.
 Since then, DBS has transformed into a successful financial services institution, offering a comprehensive range of innovative products and solutions to meet its clients’ needs.
-With operations in 15 markets, the bank has a regional network spanning more than 200 branches and over 1,100 ATMs across 50 cities.
+The bank has a regional network spanning more than 250 branches and over 1,100 ATMs across 50 cities.

 Market leadership in Singapore and Hong Kong

-DBS’ primary operations are in Singapore and Hong Kong, two of Asia’s best regulated markets, which contributed 62% and 19% of net profit in 2011 respectively.
+DBS’ primary operations are in Singapore and Hong Kong, two of Asia’s best regulated markets, which contributed 62% and 21% of net profit in 2012 respectively.
 The bank operates two brands in Singapore - DBS and POSB.
-Together, DBS and POSB operate close to 80 branches and more than 1,100 ATMs at various locations.
+Together, DBS and POSB operate more than 80 branches and more than 1,100 ATMs at various locations.
 DBS also has leading market shares in mortgage loans and credit cards in Singapore.
-In Hong Kong, DBS has an extensive branch and ATM network, operating more than 50 branches and over 70 ATMs.
+In Hong Kong, DBS has an extensive branch and ATM network, operating nearly 50 branches and over 60 ATMs.

 DBS is a leading consumer bank in Singapore and Hong Kong, serving over 4 million and 1 million retail customers respectively.